Technohacker/central-diskless-boot/README.md

 DNS=<space separated sequence of DNS servers>
 ```

+## Fixing NFSv4 locking and client IDs
+When multiple diskless VMs are run concurrently, NFSv4 file locking is broken even if each VM uses their own isolated share.
+This is noticeable via instances of log spam on the client/server about lost locks, as well as certain programs like GNOME Tracker repeatedly crashing

+As per the [Kernel NFS Docs](https://www.kernel.org/doc/html/latest/filesystems/nfs/client-identifier.html), this is due to all VMs sharing the same NFSv4 client ID.
+This makes it appear to the NFS server as if each VM was constantly rebooting, and hence clearing any obtained locks.
+This can be fixed by providing a custom per-user Client ID via the kernel command line argument `nfs.nfs4_unique_id`.
+The reference HTTP server in this repo uses the userID in this ID.

 ## Fixing snap applications
 On boot, `snap` attempts to start up, but gets stopped soon after.
 After looking at `journalctl`, AppArmor is to blame.
 This is because snap needs read access to the root FS, which in our case makes a network request to our NFS server.
 AppArmor is configured by default to deny such requests however, hence snap is stopped.
 AppArmor can be configured to allow NFS access, but a temporary (not recommended) fix for this is to disable AppArmor by adding `apparmor=0` to the kernel's command line from the HTTP boot server